 In the late 1950s, we created the Leo Program to provide the youth of the world with an opportunity for personal development through volunteering.
 There are approximately 144,000 Leos and 5,700 Leo clubs in more than 140 countries worldwide.

 Lions Clubs International Foundation assists Lions with global and large-scale local humanitarian projects.
 Through our Foundation, Lions meet the needs of their local and global communities.

 Through SightFirst, Lions are restoring sight and preventing blindness on a global scale.
 Launched in 1990, Lions have raised more than $346 million for this initiative.
 SightFirst targets the major causes of blindness: cataract, trachoma, river blindness, childhood blindness, diabetic retinopathy and glaucoma.

 Lions Clubs International extends our mission of service every day – in local communities, in all corners of the globe.
 The needs are great and our services broad, including sight, health, youth, elderly, the environment and disaster relief.
-Our international network has grown to include more than 207 countries and geographic areas.
+Our international network has grown to include over 200 countries and geographic areas.